USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 **Naming conventions**

-Snakemake follows a few simple naming conventions.
+Snakemake follows a few naming conventions that are helpful to know.
 The table below summarizes the conventions used throughout this workshop.

 {% include table caption="Naming conventions" content="| Thing                      | Convention                                        | Examples (used in this workshop)                                   |
 | -------------------------- | ------------------------------------------------- | ------------------------------------------------------------------ |